arg3t/distbench/ARCHITECTURE.md

 - Nodes must support both self-termination and external stop signals
 - Algorithm termination should trigger graceful shutdown
 - Must handle case where some nodes terminate before others
+- Child algorithm termination should be coordinated with parent

 #### Status Tracking